What people are saying about Joe Nickell

 • "Hats off to the young riverboat gambler who lived in Canadian exile for nearly ten years and set the town on fire with his charm and style."
 (Reb MacRath, posting on Nickell's Facebook page, September 24, 2011)

 • "This curiosity [of Nickell's] continues to take him all over the world, and his writing brings that world alive for the rest of us."
-(Rebekah Tilley, "Curiously Inclined," profile of Nickell on U. of Kentucky Arts & Sciences home page "& Alumini & Friends").
+(Rebekah Tilley, "Curiously Inclined," profile of Nickell on U. of Kentucky Arts & Sciences home page "& Alumni & Friends").

 • "The modern Sherlock Holmes" (Paul Kurtz, founder of the Committee for Skeptical Inquiry, quoted in Buffalo News, April 25, 1988).